addsoupbase/content/files/en-us/web/javascript/reference/errors/called_on_incompatible_type/index.md

 TypeError: Function.prototype.toString requires that 'this' be a Function (V8-based)
 TypeError: this is not a Date object.
 (V8-based)
 TypeError: this is not a typed array.
 (V8-based)

 TypeError: Function.prototype.toString called on incompatible object (Firefox)
 TypeError: Function.prototype.bind called on incompatible target (Firefox)
 TypeError: 'addEventListener' called on an object that does not implement interface EventTarget.
 (Firefox)

 TypeError: Type error (Safari)
 TypeError: undefined is not an object (Safari)
+TypeError: |this| is not a function inside Function.prototype.bind (Safari)
+TypeError: Receiver should be a typed array view (Safari)
+TypeError: Symbol.prototype.toString requires that |this| be a symbol or a symbol object (Safari)
+TypeError: Can only call EventTarget.addEventListener on instances of EventTarget (Safari)
 ```

 ## Error type